 Support for this hypothesis comes from the number of suckers on the males’ arm that transfers sperm packets to females.
 Earlier research by Voight found that male hatchlings have a fully formed arm with all its suckers in place.
 The researchers documented that the number of suckers on this arm was way smaller in males from greater depth, and Voight hypothesizes it relates to egg size.

-“The octopus hatchlings in shallower water, only 3,660 feet, are bigger.
+“The octopus hatchlings in shallower water, only 3,660 feet (1,120 meters), are bigger.
 Their eggs had more yolk.
-As the embryos grew, they developed farther inside the egg than the ones from 9,000 feet, who were developing in smaller eggs.
+As the embryos grew, they developed farther inside the egg than the ones from 9,000 feet (2,700 meters), which were developing in smaller eggs.
 They had less energy to fuel their growth before they left the egg, so they made fewer suckers,” says Voight.
 Seeing these physical manifestations of octopuses’ food limitation provides a hint of how they might fare as climate change progresses and the octopuses’ food supply fluctuates.